-Depending on where you teach, as a TEFL teacher you can either earn good money or earn enough for you to travel and live the in the city of your choice.
-You may work as a freelancer on an hourly rate or as an employee in a school or language centre on a fixed salary with benefits.
+Depending on where you teach, you can earn enough to travel and live in the city of your choice as a TEFL teacher.
+You may work as a freelancer at an hourly rate or as an employee in a school or language centre on a fixed salary with benefits.
 There are also opportunities to earn as an English teacher giving private lessons or after-school activities.
 In some school contracts, accommodations may be included in your salary package.
-If you happen to work for international organisations, you could also spend some time in other countries outside of where you are a permanent resident.
-How many jobs do you know that basically pay you to travel the world?
+If you happen to work for international organisations, you could also spend some time in other countries outside of where you live.
+How many jobs do you know that pay you to travel the world?

 Travel broadens your horizons

 Travelling and living in a foreign country are good in many ways.
 Travelling alone or with family or friends, living in a foreign city will boost your confidence, make you enjoy your freedom and thrive on the responsibility of living independently, outside of your home country.
-Living in a foreign city will expose you to different cultures, ideas, beliefs, customs, traditions, food, which in turn will make you more broad-minded and well-rounded.
+In addition, living in a foreign city will expose you to different cultures, ideas, beliefs, customs, traditions, and food, making you more broad-minded and well-rounded.
 And guess what?
 You will be great on any general knowledge trivia quiz team!

 Expand your network

 It is always best to have good connections and know the right people, right?
-Many times, it is not what you know but who you know and the connections you have.
+But, unfortunately, it is often not what you know but who you know and your connections.
 As a TEFL/TESOL teacher, you meet new people, make connections, expand your network professionally and personally.
-As you travel the world, you can live the life you have always dreamt of, you will make new friends and connections from all over the world and all of these new friends and professional colleagues could come in handy in the future.
+As you travel the world, you can live the life you have always dreamt of, you will make new friends and connections from all over the world, and all of these new friends and professional colleagues could come in handy in the future.

 Top 3 Tips to Make Friends While Abroad

-As an EFL/ESL teacher, you find yourself upskilled in many ways, some totally unrelated to teaching.
+As an EFL/ESL teacher, you find yourself upskilled in many ways, some unrelated to teaching.
 Being a teacher will give you a crash learning course on life skills, time management skills, public speaking skills, professionalism, diplomacy, and people management skills.
-You will polish up and maybe even become an expert on your Microsoft Word, PowerPoint, Skype or Zoom skills.
-The use of interactive technologies will be part of your teaching repertoire and all these skills will be useful in your TEFL career.
-These skills are also transferrable and useful if you ever change careers and move on to another field.
+In addition, you will polish up and maybe become an expert on your Microsoft Word, PowerPoint, Skype or Zoom skills.
+The use of interactive technologies will be part of your teaching repertoire, and all these skills will be helpful in your TEFL career.
+These skills are also transferrable and valuable if you ever change careers and move on to another field.

 Learn a language: Bonjour, Hola, Zdravstvuyte, Nǐn hǎo, Salve, Konnichiwa, GutenTag, Olá

 A great way to upskill yourself is by learning the language of the country you live in.
-Other than the obvious fact that being able to speak the local languages helps you fit in and settle faster, being multilingual has been proven to have many benefits for the individual.
+Other than the obvious fact that speaking the local languages helps you fit in and settle faster, being multilingual has been proven to have many benefits for the individual.
 Being multilingual also helps you with logical thinking, reasoning and problem-solving.
-In addition to all these, many employers have a clear preference for candidates who can speak more than one language so this will also look great on your CV/resume.
+In addition to all these, many employers have a clear preference for candidates who can speak more than one language, so this will also look great on your CV/resume.

-Living abroad, teaching English, working in different cultural environments may seem like lots of fun.
+Living abroad, teaching English, working in different cultural environments may seem like fun.
 However, make no mistake as TEFL/TESOL is also challenging.
-As a TEFL/TESOL teacher, you will learn how to plan lessons, develop courses, materials, manage classrooms and organise curriculum changes and plans.
-On top of the professional development you will gain, living and working in a foreign country will teach you flexibility and adaptability.
-There are not many jobs that will give you the situations and experiences which will require you to be independent and flexible as a TEFL teacher in a foreign country.
-As 2020 has shown us, our ability to cope with change, to adapt to various circumstances has made sustainability possible.
+As a TEFL/TESOL teacher, you will learn how to plan lessons, develop courses, create materials, manage classrooms and organise curriculum changes and plans.
+On top of the professional development, you will gain, living and working in a foreign country will teach you flexibility and adaptability.
+There are not many jobs that will give you the situations and experiences that require you to be independent and flexible as a TEFL teacher in a foreign country.
+As 2020 has shown us, our ability to cope with change to adapt to various circumstances has made sustainability possible.

 Make a difference

-Many of us go into teaching English to be able to make a difference in this world we live in.
+Many of us go into teaching English to make a difference in this world we live in.
 We do not want to make a difference just for one but for hundreds, maybe even thousands of lives!
 We could find ourselves teaching in a Southeast Asian country where our students are young children ever so willing to learn.
 You come out of these classes feeling so satisfied that your “kids” loved your class.
-Being able to speak English is a necessity in today’s world; being able to speak English opens doors to opportunities and possibilities that might not be possible otherwise.
-Being able to teach your students to speak English, means that you can be sure your job is a meaningful one.
-As you go on with the English classes you give, you will see their English is improving and this tells you that somehow you are making a difference in their lives.
+Speaking English is a necessity in today’s world; being able to speak English opens doors to opportunities and possibilities that might not be possible otherwise.
+Teaching your students to speak English means that you can be sure your job is meaningful.
+As you go on with the English classes you give, you will see their English improving, which tells you that somehow you are making a difference in their lives.
 To some of us, there is no price to this satisfaction.

-If you are thinking of a career change, maybe on your gap year or just about to start your career, then you could be thinking of doing something different with your life.
-If this sounds like you, then you should consider a TEFL course and teaching English abroad.
-If you want that TEFL experience and you are investing serious time, effort, and money on a TEFL certificate, go only for the best.
-If you want an Online or maybe a face to face course, what will count is the TEFL certificate that you get.
-There are not many jobs in the market that will give you the wonderful experiences and opportunities that you will attain when you teach abroad.
+If you are thinking of a career change, maybe in your gap year or just about to start your career, you could be thinking of doing something different with your life.
+If this sounds like you, you should consider a TEFL course and teaching English abroad.
+If you want that TEFL experience and invest serious time, effort, and money on a TEFL certificate, go only for the best.
+If you want to take an Online or maybe a face to face course, what will count is the TEFL certificate you get.
+There are not many jobs in the market that will give you the wonderful experiences and opportunities you will attain when you teach abroad.

-Time flies, soon it is 2021, soon after 2022, and at a blink of an eye, another year will have passed.
-Do not delay any longer: check out our Online Trinity College CertTESOL course and begin your journey towards your future teaching English abroad.
+Time flies, soon it is 2021, soon after 2022, and another year will have passed in a blink of an eye.
+Do not delay any longer.
+Check out our Online Trinity College CertTESOL course and begin your journey towards your future teaching English abroad.